-Confidently, the best hip-hop album of all time; many have tried to top this 1994 classic debut and while many have come close, nothing will ever have the same effect on the culture as Illmatic did.
-Nas, if you’re listening, thank you for creating classic material for over 30 years and we’re excited to see the future of Nas the businessman and the artist.
+Confidently the best hip-hop album of all time, many have tried to top this 1994 classic debut and, while many have come close, nothing will ever have the same effect on the culture as Illmatic did.
+Nas, if you’re reading this, thank you for creating classic material for over 30 years and we’re excited to see the future of Nas the businessman and the artist.

 Best tracks: “Life’s a Bitch”, “N.Y.
 State of Mind”, “It Ain’t Hard to Tell”, “The World is Yours”, “One Love”